FraunhoferIOSB/swap-it-execution-engine/documentation/source/DataObject.rst

 Finally, after the Parallel condition with the loopTask and the simpleTask is completed, the productionTask receives variable_2 and variable_3 as output and attaches them to its own TaskObject within the Data Object, so that it can be used from the productionTask to either specify input values to services and taks, or to evaluate conditions.
-Furthermore, the loopTaskObjwect and the simpleTaskObject are removed from the Data Object, so that only Tasks that are currently executed are represented within the Data Object.
+Furthermore, the loopTaskObject and the simpleTaskObject are removed from the Data Object, so that only Tasks that are currently executed are represented within the Data Object.

 .. figure:: /images/DataObject.png